 Award winners are chosen by the Honors Directors, the Honors faculty advisory council, and senior staff.
 Nominations should include a supporting letter from the Department Chair, Associate Chair or Honors Concentration Director or Advisor as well as one from the student's thesis advisor and should address the undergraduate achievements of the student and his/her potential for continued excellence.
 Other faculty may also write to describe the breadth of the student’s achievement.

-Nominations: Nominations should reach our office by Monday, April 15.
-You may email your nominations directly to email@example.com.
-Please indicate the specific category you have in mind, but if you think a student is eligible for more than one prize, or you’re not sure which one to use, don’t worry: we will transfer nominations to the category we find most appropriate.
+Nominations: Nominations should reach our office by Monday, April 11, at noon.
+You may email your nominations directly to firstname.lastname@example.org.
+Please save all applications materials as a single PDF entitled "LastName_FirstName_Application."
+Please also indicate the specific category you have in mind, but if you think a student is eligible for more than one prize, or you’re not sure which one to use, don’t worry: we will transfer nominations to the category we find most appropriate.

-Prizes are presented at the Honors Graduation Awards Ceremony, which will be held in the Hussey Room at the Michigan League at 7:30 p.m. on Thursday, May 2, 2013.
+Prizes are presented at the Honors Graduation Awards Ceremony, which will be held in the Michigan Union at 7:30 p.m. on Thursday, April 30, 2015.
 Faculty who submit nominations are welcome to attend the Awards Ceremony.

 The prizes are: